New treatment option for local children addresses rapidly growing demand

 ABA is an evidence-based therapy that has been proven effective in helping children with autism improve communication and social skills, and reduce challenging behaviors.
 Covered by most insurance plans, ABA has been endorsed by the U.S. Surgeon General, the American Academy of Pediatrics, the Autism Society of America and many others.

 “Treating young children at our Rockford Autism Therapy Center is especially important,” explained Rosie York, Rockford Center Manager.
-“Younger children’s brains are more ‘plastic,’ so they learn age-appropriate behavior and communication skills more easily.”
+“Younger children’s brains are still growing and developing neuron connections.
+This is a crucial time for learning age-appropriate behavior and communication skills.”

 Autism Home Support Services, an Invo Company, is the Midwest’s largest provider of Applied Behavior Analysis therapy and has served more than 2,000 families in metro Chicago, Detroit and Denver.
 With corporate offices in Northbrook,) Invo is the nation’s largest behavioral health services organization, providing community, school-based and early intervention therapy across 30 states and 600 programs.
 See autismhomesupport.com and invocompanies.com for more information.